kontent-ai/data-ops/README.md

 ## Structure

 The main part of the tool is in the `src` folder.
-The project is structured around commands.
-Each command is defined on the [yargs](https://yargs.js.org/) object in its own file (with the same name) in the `src/commands`.
+The project is structured around commands, with each command defined on the [yargs](https://yargs.js.org/) object in its own file (with the same name) in the `src/commands` folder.
 The exported `register` function (of type `RegisterCommand`) must be included in `src/index.ts` in the `commandsToRegister` array.

 You can find tests in the `tests/integration` and `tests/unit` folders.
-Integration tests may want a Kontent.ai environment to tests something.
+Integration tests require Kontent.ai environments and a valid MAPI key to run.
 You can use the `withTestEnvironment` function to provide the tests with a new empty environment.
 Try to limit the number of tests that require the environment as it takes some time to create and remove it.